siefkenj/IBLODEs/book/typst/modules/module3.typ

 (this term has a positive effect on the growth of aphids since they will be protected from predators), and $d$ representing the natural death of aphids in the absence of ants (they will be eaten by other creatures if ants aren't around to protect them).

 The parameters $a, b, c, d >= 0$ depend on the habitat.
-They could be from data, but we will instead use artificially nice values of $a,b,c,d$.
+They could be gathered from data, but we will instead use artificially nice values of $a,b,c,d$.
 //As we discussed in @mod:modelling, these constants can be estimated from data, but to do so, we need to be able to find the analytic solution to the system of differential equations.
 //In @mod:real[Modules], @mod:affine[], and @mod:complex[] we will learn how to solve some types of systems of differential equations like this one, called linear systems of differential equations with constant coefficients.